Kirkman building on campus in Fall

 Alternative Student Loans

 Alternative student loans, used for educational expenses, are taken through private lenders.
-If you have exhausted all federal, state, and institutional forms of financial aid eligibility, but you are still in need of additional financial resources for your educational expenses, and alternative student loan may be a viable option for you.
+If you have exhausted all federal, state, and institutional forms of financial aid eligibility, but you are still in need of additional financial resources for your educational expenses, an alternative student loan may be a viable option for you.

 Lender Search

-If you are considering using an alternative student loan, we recommend visiting https://finaid.org/loans/privatestudentloans-2/ and carefully reading about these loans and your lender options before entering into a borrower/lender relationship.
+If you are considering using an alternative student loan, we recommend visiting https://finaid.org/loans/ and carefully reading about these loans and your lender options before entering into a borrower/lender relationship.
 Barton has no relationship with and does not endorse any of the lenders listed as part of our Barton Code of Conduct for Alternative Student Loan policy.

 Alternative Student Loan Considerations